 These amounts generally arise from normal operating activities within the LPP Group.
-Due to the short-term nature of these receivables and payables usually less than one year, the carrying amount is the same as the fair value.
+With the exception of the loan due to LPP, these receivables are short-term in nature hence the carrying amount is the same as the fair value.

 (m) Employee benefits